General-Aladeen/HungryCloud/README.md

 # HungryCloud
-This repository should help us better structure all aspects of our company .
+This repository should help us better structure all aspects of our company.
+Please maintian folder structure while uploading.